 Love tale of Prince Edward and Mrs. Simpson

 When Prince Edward fell in love with Wallis, she was not only already married but also divorced.
 Prince himself was also involved with other women.
-Mrs.Simpson entered his life but her being American was a big hurdle in their love story, as Americans were not highly regarded in British.
-Their relation grew up into deep friendship and then it crossed all limits to be a 'love story'.
-No body in Royal family was liking this relation.
-Despite all this, King was happy to give up British throne and ultimately he abdicated for his love.
+Mrs Simpson entered his life, but being American was a big hurdle in their love story, as Americans were not highly regarded in British.
+Their relation grew up into a deep friendship, and then it crossed all limits to be a 'love story.
+Nobody in the Royal family liked this relation.
+Despite all this, King was happy to give up the British throne, and ultimately he abdicated for his love.

 The Church of England did not allow divorced people to remarry if their former spouses were still alive, and as King Edward was the head of the Church, so it was believed that he could not remain king and marry Wallis Simpson.
 Ultimately he was left with simple options, either leave Simpson or abdicate thorn.
-As he was very much committed to be with his love, King Edward finally decided to leave the thorn in December 1936.
+As he was very much committed to being with his love, King Edward finally decided to leave the thorn in December 1936.

-In his famous abdication speech, he said “I have found it impossible to carry the heavy burden of responsibility, and to discharge my duties as king as I would wish to do, without the help and support of the woman I love.”
+In his famous abdication speech, he said, “I have found it impossible to carry the heavy burden of responsibility, and to discharge my duties as king as I would wish to do, without the help and support of the woman I love.”

 His brother, Prince Albert, who became George VI, acceded to the throne.
 Edward went off to marry Wallis in France and was rarely seen in Britain again.